 It's a family tradition to race.
 Oldest son Jim raced first in 1982.
 It was in 1987 that Tom built second-oldest son Chuck his first car.
 He couldn't afford to buy a car, so that's why he built one.
 Times were tough, and if he didn't build a car, no one would have gotten to race.

-The family faced a series of decisions in the early 1990s that included either selling their Big Bool, Md., dairy operation and continue onward with building race cars or expanding their existing herd.
+The family faced a series of decisions in the early 1990s that included either selling their Big Pool, Md., dairy operation and continue onward with building race cars or expanding their existing herd.

-Our goal is to keep producing the same quality original Bullrider Race Car Quarter Midget and looking to a future of the same success in the 600cc mini sprints.
+Our goal is to keep producing the same quality original Bullrider Race Car Quarter Midget.